 First, you must have the headlights on.

-(See "Lights" in the Index.)
-Then, pull the turn signal lever toward you for low beams.
-For high beams, push the lever away from you.
-When the high beams are on, a blue light on the instrument panel also will be on.
-It will go off when you switch to low beam.
+For high beams, push the turn signal lever

+away from you.
+When the high beams are

+on, a blue light on the instrument panel

+also will be on.
+It will go off when you

+switch to low beam.
+To switch back to

+low beams, pull the lever toward you.